mozenebula/mini-asr-backend/README.md

 * **Asynchronous Model Pool** : Implements an efficient asynchronous AI model pool that supports multi-instance concurrent processing for OpenAI Whisper and Faster Whisper models under thread-safe conditions.
 In CUDA-accelerated, multi-GPU environments, intelligent loading mechanisms dynamically assign models to GPUs, balancing load and optimizing task processing.
 Note: Concurrency is unavailable on single-GPU setups.
 * **Asynchronous Database** : Supports MySQL and SQLite databases.
 It can run locally without MySQL, as SQLite allows for quick setup.
 When using MySQL, it facilitates distributed computing with multiple nodes accessing the same database for tasks.
 * **Asynchronous Web Crawlers** : Equipped with data crawler modules for multiple platforms, currently supporting `Douyin` and `TikTok`.
 By simply entering the video link, users can quickly process media for speech recognition, with plans for more social media platform support in the future.
+* **ChatGPT integration**: This project has integrated ChatGPT as the support for the LLM part, and can use the data in the database to interact with ChatGPT.
 * **Workflow and Component Design (Pending)** : With a focus on Whisper transcription tasks, the project will support a highly customizable workflow system.
 Users can define components, task dependencies, and execution orders in JSON files or write custom components in Python, facilitating complex multi-step processing.
 * **Event-Driven Intelligent Workflow (Pending)** : The workflow system supports event-driven triggers, including time-based, manual, or crawler module auto-triggers.
 More than single-task processing, workflows will offer intelligent, automated control with conditional branching, task dependencies, dynamic parameter passing, and retry strategies.